lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 Notebook tutorials
 ==================

-A beginner-level overview for the Notebook Aspect is provided in this :doc:`/data-access-analysis-tools/nb-intro`.
+A beginner-level overview for the Notebook Aspect is provided in this :doc:`/data-access-analysis-tools/nb-intro`, along with :ref:`NB-Intro-Use-A-NB-faq` and :ref:`NB-Intro-Use-A-NB-tips`.
 More information can also be found in the `Notebook Aspect documentation <https://nb.lsst.io/>`_.

 All Jupyter Notebook tutorials are kept in the `tutorial-notebooks repository <https://github.com/rubin-dp0/tutorial-notebooks>`_ of the ``rubin-dp0`` GitHub Organization.
-The contents of that repository are made available (and automatically updated) in the folder ``notebooks/tutorial-notebooks`` which appears in all users' home directories.
+The contents of the ``prod`` branch of that repository are made available (and automatically updated) in the folder ``notebooks/tutorial-notebooks`` which appears in all users' home directories.

 **List of Notebook tutorials:**
-See the repository's `README file <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/README.md>`_ for the most up-to-date list of available tutorials, with descriptions.
+See the repository's `README file <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/README.md>`_ for the most up-to-date list of available tutorials with descriptions.

-Delegates who are new to using Jupyter Notebooks may want to review :ref:`NB-Intro-Use-A-NB`, :ref:`NB-Intro-Use-Tutorial-NBs`, the :ref:`NB-Intro-Use-A-NB-faq`, and :ref:`NB-Intro-Use-A-NB-tips` available in the :doc:`/data-access-analysis-tools/nb-intro`.

 .. _DP0-2-Tutorials-Contributed: